Duet concertino for clarinet and bassoon

-The Duet-Concertino for clarinet and bassoon, TrV 293, with string orchestra and harp in F major, was written by Richard Strauss in 1946/47 and premiered in 1948.
+The Duet-Concertino for clarinet and bassoon with string orchestra and harp in F major, TrV 293, was written by Richard Strauss in 1946/47 and premiered in 1948.
 It is the last purely instrumental work he wrote.

 Composition history

 The first mention of the Duet-Concertino in Strauss's notebook is 15 December 1946 when he was in Baden, Switzerland.
 He mentioned working on it again in September 1947 when at Pontresina, finishing the score on 16 December 1947 when he was in Montreux.
 The impetus for completing it was a commission in the summer of 1947 from Otmar Nussio for his orchestra, the Orchestra della Svizzera Italiana.
 The concerto was written with an old friend in mind: Professor Hugo Burghauser, who had been the principal bassoonist with the Vienna Philharmonic but had since emigrated to New York.
 The score published by Boosey & Hawkes in 1949 has the dedication to Burghauser.
 Strauss had written to him in 1946:

 I am very busy with an idea for a double concerto for clarinet and bassoon thinking especially of your beautiful tone – nevertheless, apart from a few sketched out themes it still remains no more than an intention.
 Perhaps it would interest you.